rpdelaney/l4d2-tourney-rules/rules.md

 ### 3.4 Banned players

-Any player with an indefinite ban on the SirPlease sourcebans may not participate in the tournament with their banned account, nor with any alternate account.
-Any match played with a banned player is a forfeit loss, and their team may be suspended from the tournament.
+A player with a permanent ban on SirPlease, or a ban on l4d2center with duration greater than or equal to five (5) years, is ineligible for participation in the tournament with their banned account or any alternate account.

+If a match is played with any player who is ineligible under this rule, the minimum penalty will be to overturn the match result to a forfeit loss.

-You may review the public ban list [here][banlist-sirplease].
+You can review the public ban lists at these external links:

+- [SirPlease][banlist-sirplease].
+- [l4d2Center][banlist-l4d2center].

+### 3.4.1 Registration is not an exception

+It is your responsibility to verifying your own eligibility and that of your team.
+The presence of an ineligible player on any registration list or page does not grant an exception to this rule.

 ### 3.5 Roster size